- Before you Start

 In the Edit Status window, you can give your status a name.
 Use the statuses you wrote down when creating your job processes.

 Next, select a stage.
 This stage also comes from the lists you wrote earlier.
-Remember, the stage affects your Sales Reports, and you should not include more than 1 Lead and 1 Sold stage per Workflow as this will have averse affects on your reports.
+Remember, the stage affects your Sales Reports, and you should not include more than 1 Lead and 1 Sold stage per Workflow as this will have adverse effects on your reports.

 When you have created the status, click "Add Status".
 Go through, and add each of your statuses to the Workflow.